-So where does the lay person find that knowledge?
+So where does the layperson find that knowledge?

-Lets consider the 7 nutrients
+Let us consider the 7 nutrients

 Usually referred to in terms of 'calories'.
 Many athletes need to consider their energy intake and make sure that sufficient energy is being consumed to cope with the energy expended in training.
 It is also important to make sure that the calories are coming from the right kind of foods.

-Most of us actually eat more protein than we need.
+Most of us eat more protein than we need.
 As well as the traditional sources of protein such as meat, fish, eggs, cheese, do not forget the vegetable proteins such as beans and pulses such as lentils.

 Those people taking sufficient calories and a wide variety of foods should not have problems with vitamin deficiencies.
-However, some vitamins are important for energy production and care should be taken to ensure an adequate intake.
+However, some vitamins are important for energy production, and care should be taken to ensure an adequate intake.

-Again deficiencies are unlikely in a healthy diet.
+Again, deficiencies are unlikely in a healthy diet.
 Some, especially iron, may need special consideration.

 Many athletes ignore simple dietary rules.
-Their needs are greater than the average, not necessarily more but more selective.
-Five full cups of vegetables, fruits should be taken daily to provide the right amount of vitamin C, B and A. Three helpings of cereal or bread (four slices of bread is a helping), to provide roughage and carbohydrates.
+Their needs are higher than the average, not necessarily more but more selective.
+Five full cups of vegetables, fruits should be taken daily to provide the right amount of vitamin C, B, and A. Three helpings of cereal or bread (four slices of bread is a helping), to provide roughage and carbohydrates.
 Two meat meals a day to provide iron.
 Fried food should be kept to a minimum.
-The athlete needs some fat but not the saturated kind found in bacon and too fatty meals.
+The athlete needs some fat, but not the saturated kind found in bacon and too fatty meals.
 In the summer the potassium level is important.
 The heart is predominantly saturated with potassium.

-There is some evidence that consumption of a very high carbohydrate diet 3-4 days before a race, together with a reduction in training intensity may be effective in improving performances by increasing the capacity for energy production by aerobic glycolysis.
+There is some evidence that consumption of a very high carbohydrate diet 3-4 days before a race, together with a reduction in training intensity may be useful in improving performances by increasing the capacity for energy production by aerobic glycolysis.
 This carbohydrate loading procedure is used by athletes engaged in endurance events lasting a few hours.

-Athletes must remember to replace their fluids or they will get dehydrated.
+Athletes must remember to replace their fluids, or they will get dehydrated.
 This goes for winter as well as summer.
 The water loss, however, may cause problems for the runner.
-During a marathon, runners typically lose between one and 5% of their body weight even when the temperature is not high and regular drinks are taken throughout the event.
-In hot weather, as much as 8% of the body weight may be lost.
+During a marathon, runners typically lose between one and 5% of their body weight even when the temperature is not high, and regular drinks are taken throughout the event.
+In hot weather, as much as 8% of the bodyweight may be lost.
 Weight loss is almost entirely due to water loss, and reductions in the plasma volume and cellular water content result.
-Remember adequate fluid intake will help to guard against dehydration.
+Remember, adequate fluid intake will help to guard against dehydration.
 Thirst is not a reliable guide to the need to drink.
 Take fluid before you feel thirsty.

 Which of these is best?